All Episodes

 But Jesus Christ, after about an hour of talking to you, I feel like the whole fucking world's just gone straight to hell.

-Like, what's where's the where's the where's the hope, man?
+Like, what's where's the, where's the, where's the hope, man?

 Just marry an Asian and move.

-Start the movement.
+Start a movement.

 Yeah, we can flip it.

-I mean, I think it's hubris, they always sort of overplay their hand, and then the pendulum goes the other way, yeah.
+They always sort of overplay their hand and then the pendulum goes the other way.

-And so, but I think all these issues from the stopping war, human trafficking, all these things that we hate, they're all predicated on free speech.
+And so, but I think all these issues from stopping war, human trafficking, all these things that we hate, they're all predicated on free speech.

 Like the most important issue is saving free speech.

-If you keep going back to YouTube, Twitter, Facebook, they're just always going to abuse you and cancel you, and as soon as your channel grows enough, they'll get rid of you.
+And as soon as your channel grows enough, they'll get rid of you.

-I'm like, Yeah, you don't even have 10,000 followers.
+I'm like, yeah, you don't even have 10,000 followers.

 When you do, they'll get rid of you.

-So, you know, I would I would be putting all copies of your show on Odyssey or Bit Shoot, you just start building that up now.
+So, you know, I would be putting all copies of your show on Odyssey or a bit shoot.

-Yeah, because you'd end up over there anyway.
+Because you end up over there anyway.

 We can't have a repeat of 2016.